Labyrinth Canyon | Green River

 • RM 120 - State Park Put-In on the river right

 • RM 115.5 - Crystal Geyser river left.
 This geyser is a remnant of an old drilling exploration that hit a pocket of soda.
 These days the geyser is quite unpredictable.
-You can stop here but are unlikely to see the geyser, it generally only erupts ever 24+ hours.
+You can stop here but are unlikely to see the geyser erupt, it generally only erupts ever 24+ hours.
 The area is easy to spot, as colorful flow stone comes down to the edge of the river.

 • RM 97.1 - Ruby Ranch on the river left